-In companies that rely heavily on remote work, cloud collaboration platforms are business-critical.
-Employees use them to share information, to meet with customers and vendors, and to accomplish everything that used to take place in conference rooms or around the water cooler.
+The U.S. federal government leverages a vast number of IT applications to handle huge volumes of confidential and private data.
+The government employs an ecosystem of partners and entities that rely heavily on remote work and business-critical, cloud collaboration platforms.
+Employees use these platforms to share information, to meet with customers and vendors, and to accomplish everything that used to take place in conference rooms or around the water cooler.

 Cloud collaboration solutions pose a unique level of security risk because they are used so often, for such a wide range of business activities, but are typically unmanaged by corporate IT.
 Security staff need the ability to control how employees are using these solutions and the information shared within them.

-The adaptive access controls within Netskope Intelligent SSE are an excellent solution to this challenge.
+The adaptive access controls within Netskope GovCloud are an excellent solution to this challenge.
 The Netskope platform includes activity controls for common cloud collaboration solutions.
-Slack, for example, has 15 activity controls described within Netskope Intelligent SSE, and Zoom has 10.
-That means security teams can use Netskope Intelligent SSE to restrict users' behaviors around any of those activities without cutting off the users' access to Slack or Zoom.
+Slack, for example, has 15 activity controls described within Netskope GovCloud, and Zoom has 10.
+That means security teams can use Netskope GovCloud to restrict users' behaviors around any of those activities without cutting off the users' access to Slack or Zoom.
 So, users may be allowed to create and attend Zoom meetings as often as they like, but image and data sharing are limited, restricted, or otherwise controlled.

-Security teams historically have been seen as the purveyors of "no." The ability to control individuals' actions within an unmanaged application, which Netskope Intelligent SSE makes possible, helps security to become, instead, the function of "How can we make these capabilities available - safely?"
+Security teams historically have been seen as the purveyors of "no." The ability to control individuals' actions within an unmanaged application, which Netskope GovCloud makes possible, helps security to become, instead, the function of "How can we make these capabilities available - safely?"